-When I mention disease prevention, I’m referring to diseases that experts once believed were caused by a ketogenic diet.
+When I mention disease prevention, I’m referring to some diseases that experts once believed were caused by a ketogenic diet.
 The latest research shows eating fat does not increase “bad cholesterol,” leading to heart disease or elevated blood pressure.
 In reality, it’s allowing yourself to indulge in sugars and fast-acting carbohydrates like flour or grains that lead to these diseases.
 A proper ketogenic diet can help prevent these diseases (and others).

 Research is also showing excellent results in controlling, and in some cases, curing epilepsy and some forms of cancer with a keto diet.
 As a result, research studies evaluating the benefits of a ketogenic diet have expanded to other diseases, like Parkinson’s.

-I am sure a big part of this disease prevention is because ketones burn much cleaner than carbs.
+I am sure a big part of this disease prevention is because ketones burn much cleaner than carbohydrates.
 If you are eating a high-carb diet, there will be a higher disease-causing environment.
 There will be increased inflammation, thyroid problems (which regulates your metabolism), and increased insulin.
 If you’re in a calorie deficit, it magnifies the problem.

 WEIGHT LOSS ON THE KETOGENIC DIET

-You will burn fat from your body and your meals at the same rate until you run out of the fat from food.
+In the absence of carbs, you will burn fat from your body and your meals at the same rate until you run out of the fat from food.
 At that point, you will continue to burn fat off your body to produce ketones to meet the body’s fuel requirement.
 Consequently, weight loss will occur as long as you don’t take in too many calories.

 Inevitably, you will have to go through a phase called “the keto-flu” before you get into full ketosis (it’s wonderful!).
 You will have low energy and might even feel a bit lightheaded due to a reduced blood sugar level.
 During this time, your body is getting fat-adapted.
 However, after you get past this phase, you’ll be shocked at your increased energy levels.

 During this time, you’ll have low energy and be starving for carbs.
-You’ll see just how addictive sugar can be.
+You’ll see just how addictive sugar can be!!
 Stay strong because you are literally days away from never having those cravings again and feeling better than you’ve ever felt in your life!
 There are ways to speed up this process, including intermittent fasting and fasting, but they need to be done correctly.
 Please don’t mess with fasting if you don’t know what you are doing.

 DECREASED BRAIN FOG